All comparisonsHabit Trackers

 TickTick

-Loop Habit Tracker fails first because habits are isolated from task lists and cannot appear inside your daily to-do workflow.
+Loop Habit Tracker fails first because it breaks when habits cannot appear inside the same system that manages daily tasks and to-do lists.

 Verdict